 Note that the environment variable OMP_NUM_THREADS was used to specify number of threads.

 Hands-on course on scientific computing utilizing High Performance Computing (HPC).
-The goal main of this course is to introduce you with the HPC systems and its software stack: Slurm, PBS, OpenMPI, MPI and CUDA.
+The goal main of this course is to introduce you with the HPC systems and its software stack: Linux, Slurm, PBS, C/C++, OpenMPI, MPI and CUDA.
+Revised for 2021.